SayedunMuntaka/sayedunmuntaka.github.io/README.md

 Welcome to the repository for the portfolio website.
 This README has been upgraded to highlight the repository contents, explain the visitor-logging setup, and provide quick local testing and deployment instructions.

 **Repository Files**
 - `index.html`: Main static site markup.
-Includes a visitor-logging client script, monthly visitor counter, and Content Security Policy meta header.
+Includes a visitor-logging client script and Content Security Policy meta header.
-- `styles.css`: Styling for the site (sidebar, back-to-top button, animations, and monthly visitor counter).
+- `styles.css`: Styling for the site (sidebar, back-to-top button, animations).
 - `viewerlogger.js`: Cloudflare Worker script that receives visitor logs (from the front-end), stores data in a KV namespace (`visitor_logs`), and sends formatted messages to a Telegram chat.
-- `fullmonthlogger.js`: Cloudflare Worker script that reads monthly counts from KV, exposes a `/count` endpoint for the frontend counter, and sends a monthly summary to Telegram.
+- `fullmonthlogger.js`: Cloudflare Worker script that reads monthly counts from KV and sends a monthly summary to Telegram.

 ## 🌐 Website Overview